 - Prediction 10: By 2024, for transparency and efficiency, 40% of customs agencies will join private blockchain and API-powered trade platform ecosystems to achieve a 50% increase in cross-border compliance.

 This is a lot to absorb in this short article, but it should be considered seriously by those intending to be operationally competitive in the logistics market moving forward.
-As we consider the supply chain in the future, it is about how we plan to use technology to advance our efforts to better solve business problems and to take advantage of new opportunities.
+As we consider the supply chain in the future, it is about how we plan to use technology to advance our efforts to better solve business problems, create more Supply Chain resiliency, and to take advantage of new opportunities.

 Whether it’s Artificial Intelligence allowing to make faster decisions or the Internet of Things providing us with different kinds of data we did not have before, or potentially things like block chain giving us a more reliable data set, we need to get a handle on several aspects of, not only the technology itself but, the specific applications.
 Namely;